 Throughout Africa, giraffes are considered to be spiritual beings who, like hawks and eagles, have a connection to the heavens, or supernatural world, while simultaneously still being grounded in the material world.
 Therefore, giraffes are also symbols of spirituality and faith.

-Giraffe Meanings in Mythology and Folklore
+Giraffe Mythology and Folklore

 African Giraffe Symbolism and Legends